anuragsundaram/HawkEye/README.md

-# HawkEye - Database Monitoring Dashboard
+# HawkEye - Database Monitoring Dashboard (Only Oracle 12c+ Supported for now)

 HawkEye is a modern, real-time database monitoring application designed to provide crucial insights into your Oracle database.
 Featuring an intuitive web-based dashboard built on Python, Flask, and the modern `oracledb` python driver, HawkEye helps database administrators monitor queries, sessions, workloads, and targets smoothly in real-time.